Page Builder: Rearchitecting Content Discovery for Greater Reach & Relevance

 Multiple spotlights, not one.
 Admins had previously been limited to a single set of pinned content.
 Homepage Builder introduced multiple featured content sections — so a seasonal campaign, a new hire resource, and a team announcement could all coexist.

-Good old whiteboarding to map out the flow, help guide conversations, and align the team.
+My white boarding exercise to map out the flow, help guide conversations, and align the team.

 The Outcome: 23% of target users were actively exploring Homepage Builder just within the first week of launch.
 By a year out, over 80% had tried it.

 Over the following year, it became standard practice — most accounts I visited in customer conversations had it actively in use.
 In fact, if a customer didn't have it in use it seemed strange.
-This validated the direction clearly enough that leadership greenlit the next, more ambitious phase.
+This validated the direction clearly enough that a page builder feature works well in Bloomfire.
+But ultimately Homepage Builder only meaningfully changed one page.
+What organizations actually needed was many destinations.

 Phase 2: Boards — The Architectural Solution